dagflow-team/dayabay-model-official/README.md

 However, you can just copy examples that are listed below and run them where you want after installation of package and several others steps:

 ### Preparation

+Here are described several points of how to start work with `dayabay-official-data` and how to run MWE.
+Same steps might be useful for [dayabay-analysis](https://github.com/dagflow-team/dayabay-analysis).

 1. Install package
 ```bash